avaughn271/CLUES2/README.md

 ## This step will produce (in the current working directory)

-***out.txt*** A file resembling the input file for dervied and ancestral coalescent times described above.
+***out*** **_times.txt** A file resembling the input file for derived and ancestral coalescent times described above.
 You may run this script with *--RelateSamples example/example.newick* and *--DerivedFile example/IsDerived.txt* to see how the script works.

+The script will also flip the allelic states as necessary in order to enforce the infinite sites assumption.
+If no flips are necessary, the message "Infinite sites assumption satisfied.
+No allele flips necessary." will be printed.
+Otherwise, we will print the number of total flips we are making and the exact indices of the leaves we are flipping.
+If allele flips are necessary, we will also produce a file ***out*** **_derived.txt** which will be equivalent to the **--DerivedFile** input file, but with the alleles changed according to the necessary allele flips.